kent-map/dickens/docs/david-copperfield-canterbury.md

 Other landmarks still recognisable in the city include '''The Abode Hotel''', (see [[Mobile Landscapes]]) almost certainly the hotel Mr Dick stays in on his frequent visits to the city.

-## Bibliography'''
+## Bibliography

-Dickens, Charles. ''David Copperfield.''
+Dickens, Charles. _David Copperfield_.
 Oxford: World’s Classics, 1997.

 Storey, Graham, ed.
 The Pilgrim Edition: ''The Letters of Charles Dickens.''
 Volume 12: 1868-1870.
 Oxford: Clarendon Press, 1999.